-asyncoro is a Python framework for asynchronous, concurrent, distributed programming using coroutines, asynchronous completions and message passing.
-Programs developed with asyncoro have same logic and structure as programs with threads, except for a few syntactic changes - mostly using yield with asynchronous completions that give control to asyncoro’s scheduler, which interleaves executions of coroutines, similar to the way an operating system executes multiple processes.
+asyncoro is a Python framework for asynchronous, concurrent, network, distributed programming and distributed computing, using generator functions, asynchronous completions and message passing. asyncoro can be used to create coroutines with generator functions, similar to the way threads are created with functions with Python’s threading module.
+Programs developed with asyncoro have same logic and structure as programs with threads, except for a few syntactic changes - mostly using yield with asynchronous completions that give control to asyncoro’s scheduler, which interleaves executions of generators, similar to the way an operating system executes multiple processes.

 Unlike threads, creating processes (coroutines) with asyncoro is very efficient.
 Moreover, with asyncoro context switch occurs only when coroutines use yield (typically with an asychronous call), so there is no need for locking and there is no overhead of unnecessary context switches.

 asyncoro features include:

 - No callbacks or event loops!
 No need to lock critical sections either,